trailblazer/trailblazer.github.io/gems/reform/populator.md

     form.songs[0].validate({name: "Midnight Rendezvous"})

-Intuitively, you will expect Reform to create an additional song with the name "Midnight Rendevouz".
+Intuitively, you will expect Reform to create an additional song with the name "Midnight Rendezvous".
 However, this is not how it works and will crash, since `songs[0]` doesn't exist.
 There is no nested form to represent that fragment, yet, since the original `songs` collection in the model was empty!

 Reform per design makes no assumptions about how to create nested models.
 You have to tell it what to do in this *out-of-sync* case.